sweetsmint/Composition_Java/README.md

 For example as a shell script it allows us to pass any arguments to another program.

-This comes in handy to run various Docker commands because sometimes
+This comes in handy to run various Docker commands because sometimes these commands can be a bit long to type.
+Feel free to add as many convenience functions as you want.
+This file's purpose is to make y